A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: An efficient extension operator

 Suppose that the players agree upon using $f$ as a solution.
 However, it does not necessarily satisfy efficiency.
 Hence, there may remain a surplus or deficit after allocation according to $f$, and we must determine how to redistribute the residual $v(N)-\sum_{k \in N}f_k(v)$ among the players.
 The $f$-ESS and $f$-PS values are natural candidates: both always satisfy (E), and if $f$ itself satisfies (E), then they coincide with $f$.
 Therefore, we can safely use them as efficient modifications of $f$.

 In this sense, the $f$-ESS and $f$-PS values can be regarded as \textit{efficient extensions} of $f$.
-If we consider a broader class of plausible solutions as possible status quo allocations, denoted by $\mathcal{D}$, we need a systematic way to justify how each solution $f \in \mathcal{D}$ should be extended to an efficient one.
-To this end, we introduce a general framework that maps solutions into other solutions, and define an \textit{efficient extension operator} as follows.
+In practice, however, there may be no complete agreement on which solution should be regarded as plausible.
+In particular, the legitimacy of the individual share $f$ is often not uniquely determined.
+In such cases, it is natural to consider a broader class of plausible solutions as possible status quo allocations, denoted by $\mathcal{D}$.
+This raises the need for a systematic way to justify how each solution $f \in \mathcal{D}$ should be extended to an efficient one.
+To address this issue, we introduce a general framework that maps solutions into other solutions, and define an \textit{efficient extension operator} as follows.

 \begin{definition} Let $\mathcal{D} \subseteq \mathcal{F}$ be a set of solutions.
 An operator $\Phi: \mathcal{D} \rightarrow \mathcal{F}$ is an efficient extension operator in $\mathcal{D}$ if, for any $f \in \mathcal{D}$, $\Phi(f)$ satisfies (E). \end{definition}